Princess Charlotte fans fear she's had controversial beauty treatment

-Princess Charlotte fans are left wondering if she's bleached her hair after her locks look remarkably lighter in a new photograph released by the Cambridge's.
+Princess Charlotte fans have been left wondering if she's had her brunette hair highlighted blonde, with her locks looking remarkably lighter in a new photograph released by the Cambridges.

 - Princess Charlotte fans are left wondering whether the young royal has had her hair dyed blonde or whether it’s her natural colour.

-- The six-year-old has been spotted with blonder-looking locks in recent months.
+- The six-year-old has been spotted with blonder-looking locks in recent months and Kate Middleton shared an adorable new photo of her daughter on Instagram at the weekend.

 - This royal news comes after Prince William and Kate Middleton share adorable new photo of Princess Charlotte.

-Princess Charlotte has left fans wondering whether she’s had her hair highlighted after she’s pictured with lighter locks during the summer holidays.

-Her parents Prince William and Kate Middleton released the adorable new photograph to highlight her involvement in the UK’s big butterfly count, after having taken their kids on the most glorious staycation.
+Princess Charlotte’s parents, Prince William and Kate Middleton, posted a snap of the little princess online to highlight her involvement in the UK’s big butterfly count, after having taken their kids on the most glorious staycation.

 But having shared the beautiful snap on their Instagram with the caption, ‘We wanted to share these beautiful Peacock and Red Admiral butterflies as part of Big #ButterflyCount initiative taking place across the UK.